mvolkmann/blog/src/flutter.md

 a value from the `TextOverflow` enum.
 These include `clip`, `ellipsis`, `fade`, and `visible`.

-`Text` renders text with a single style including color, font, font size, and weight.
+The `Text` widget renders text with a single style including color, font, font size, and weight.
 It takes a `style` argument whose value can be a `TextStyle` object or a property from the object obtain from `Theme.of(context).textTheme`